-24) Communications activities must operate with the resources available in the IPCC and Technical Support Unit budgets.
+24) Communications activities must operate with the resources available in the IPCC.
 These may be augmented by additional funding or support from external communications experts, in coordination with the Secretariat, including for specific communications activities at times of heightened media activity, such as around the release of a report or in rapid response.
 This must not compromise the independence of the IPCC or cause a conflict of interest.
+External human and financial resources must be reported to the Panel at the earliest session following the provision of these resources.